+- ☐ 5.
+History/Social/Behavioral Sciences

-- □ 6.
+- ☐ 6.
 Humanities/Fine Arts

+- □ 7.
+Human Diversity (met by CMST 2220)

 - □ 8.
 Global Perspective

-- 9. Ethical/Civic Responsibility
+- □ 9.
+Ethical/Civic Responsibility

-- □ 10.
+- $\square$ 10.
 People and the Environment

-Course has a prerequisite.
+\ Course has a prerequisite.
 Prerequisites are listed on the course schedule and in the ARCC Catalog Course Descriptions pages.